 - The most common side effect is a metallic taste in your mouth.
-This usually subsides within 15 minutes of you having the infusion. - You might feel sick, light-headed or dizzy.
-Please inform the person giving you the infusion if you experience these symptoms. - Other side effects or adverse reactions following treatment of IV iron include:
+This usually subsides within 15 minutes of you having the infusion.

+- You might feel sick, light-headed or dizzy.
+Please inform the person giving you the infusion if you experience these symptoms.

+- Other side effects or adverse reactions following treatment of IV iron include:

-low blood pressure
+- o low blood pressure

-tingling or numbness of the limbs
+- tingling or numbness of the limbs

-abdominal discomfort
+- o abdominal discomfort

-muscular aches and pains
+- o muscular aches and pains

-fever or rash
+- o fever or rash

-skin flushing
+- o skin flushing

-swelling of the hands and feet
+- o swelling of the hands and feet

-very rarely, anaphylactic-like reactions, for example, paleness, swollen lips, weakness, sweating, tightness in the chest, difficulty breathing, fast pulse
+- very rarely, anaphylactic-like reactions, for example, paleness, swollen lips, weakness, sweating, tightness in the chest, difficulty breathing, fast pulse

-• A rare, but significant complication of an iron infusion is permanent staining or discolouration of the skin, which can happen if some of the iron leaks outside of the vein during the infusion
+- A rare, but significant complication of an iron infusion is permanent staining or discolouration of the skin, which can happen if some of the iron leaks outside of the vein during the infusion